 Michigan Representative, Brandt Iden, is soldiering forward in his bid to gain approval for his Michigan online casino gambling and sports betting legislation to be approved.

-8th May 2016 saw his second frustrated attempt at the state’s House of Representatives after his first effort supported by MGM Grand Detroit, Greektown Casino and Motor City Casino, made in September 2017, was also scuppered.
+On May 8th 2016, he made his attempt at the state’s House of Representatives after his first effort supported by MGM Grand Detroit, Greektown Casino and Motor City Casino, made in September 2017, was also scuppered.

 Just two weeks ago, Iden was optimistic of his chances of having bill H4926 for online casinos in MI passed; however, concerns arising from tribal objections and the constitutionality of the matter continues to frustrate his efforts.

 Iden said that he had been pleased to have got the application for the bill onto the agenda for May 2016, and of having the opportunity to have it reviewed.
 He is now working through a list of questions posed by the representatives who had not been privy to the designated committee processes – a laborious undertaking by all accounts – until he can re-submit his motion prior to the summer break commencing on 21 June 2018.

 So what, precisely, is the stumbling block in this legislative, sloth-like process?